sanheensethi/notes/DBMS.md

 - `Candidate Key` :
     1. A minimal super key is called as a candidate key.
-    2. It is an attribute with uniquely identify a tuple Example-
+    2. It is an attribute with uniquely identify a tuple.

+    Example-
     Consider the following Student schema-
     - Student ( roll , name , sex , age , address , class , section )